Car Won’t Accelerate But RPMs Go Up: 10 Potential Causes

 MAF sensor also sends voltage output to the ECM.
 As the mass flow rate of air through the MAF sensor increases, voltage output also increases.

-As you press the gas pedal, more air passed through the MAF sensor.
+As you press the gas pedal, more air passes through the MAF sensor.
 As a result, voltage output increases.
 At idle, the voltage should be less than 1.0V.
-As you increase RPM, the voltage output by the MAF sensor increases from 1.0V to 1.7V.
+As you increase RPM, the voltage output by the MAF sensor increases from 1.0V to 1.7V

 If the voltage of the MAF sensor is fluctuating, you can clean that heated element of the MAF sensor using this cleaner.
 Be sure to never touch that wire of the MAF sensor.
 Let it dry completely before re-installing the sensor.